 Since 2002, homeowners and businesses in Ontario have had the ability to choose whether to purchase their energy from a competitive retail company, or to obtain their energy from their local utility and pay the provincial regulated rate.
 This competitive market offers consumers the ability to save money by finding the electricity and natural gas plans that best suit them and their unique needs.

 At Energyrates.ca, we help you compare the energy plans offered by retail companies and regulated utilities throughout Ontario, so that you can find the best possible price for your electricity and natural gas needs.
 We can help you identify the provider that is the best fit for you, and keep your long-term energy costs as low as possible.
 Use the form above to find out what deals are available in your local area, or contact us today for a free consultation.

-Energyrates.ca has a vast amount of information about energy companies, Ontario utilities, and your rights as a consumer, including the following:
+Energyrates.ca has a vast amount of information about energy companies, Ontario utilities, electricity and natural gas rates, and your rights as a consumer, including the following:

 Regional Energy Services

 We offer a vast amount of information about energy companies and utilities operating in Ontario, including in the cities of Toronto, Ottawa, Mississauga, Brampton, Hamilton, London, Markham, Kitchener, Windsor, Burlington, Sudbury, Oshawa, Barrie, and Guelph.
 Learn more about each city’s energy options, as well as the local history of electricity and natural gas development.

 Before you can cut your energy costs, you have to understand what your energy costs are in the first place.
 That is why we have gathered a variety of resources together, so that you can easily find answers to your questions about the following topics: